About Peter Falkenberg Brown

 This bio includes (at the bottom) an “About the Author” section, lifted from Peter’s books.
 It includes bits and pieces of his family history and more details about his life.

-Peter Falkenberg Brown is an author, columnist, publisher and public speaker whose niche speaking topic is “The Culture of Kindness.”
+Peter Falkenberg Brown is an author, columnist, publisher and public speaker whose niche speaking topic is "Love, Freedom, and the World," and “The Culture of Kindness.”
 He is the co-founder and co-owner (with his beloved bride, Kimmy Sophia) of the World Community Press, located in Gray, Maine.
 WCP publishes the online magazine, “Significato: nectar for the soul” and a selection of books.

 Peter is also a Web Director, and a Perl, PHP and MySQL web database programmer.